boldingd/EclipsePhaseContent/SkywardsCollective.md

 > **Gunslinger\#MONOLITH**: So this is the other reason that we're interested in these guys.
 >
-> Two things are important to point out here: one is that they *are* nonviolent, and the other is that they definitely aren't the only vanguardist group in the outer-system.
+> Two things are important to point out here: one is that they *are* nonviolent, and the other is that they definitely aren't the only entryist group in the outer-system.
 >
 > But, @Curé's pretty worried that, long-term, these folk are going to lead to more inter-factional conflict in the solar system, not less.
 >